 Try to find the sunniest spot in the garden.
 Six hours or more are a must for Ranunculus to bloom to its fullest.

-Ranunculus need rich and well-draining soil.
+Ranunculus needs rich and well-draining soil.
 If the soil is too heavy, it will cause the corms to rot.
-If the soil is sandy and drains too fast, the corms will dry out and won’t be able to survive.
+On the other hand, if the soil is sandy and drains too fast, the corms will dry out and won’t be able to survive.
+For either, amend with organic compost to improve texture.

 How to water Ranunculus?

-Watering Ranunculus can get tricky; too much water will cause them to rot, too little and they die.
+Watering Ranunculus can be tricky; too much water will cause them to rot, and too little water will kill them.

 How to space Ranunculus?